NeilBetham/diskjockey/README.md

  * Keep track of fcc discrepancy logs (swearing and the like)
 * Sub Lists
  * Keep track of optted in DJs for sub requests
- * Sperate lists based on availability
+ * Separate lists based on availability

 There's a shit-load of stuff on this list!
 Most of everything will be implemented server side for the first pass.
 A large portion of the scaffolding is in place and just needs to be styled and connected with the rest of the application.
 Once the basic functionality is setup server side, a client side port will be implemented which should make the more advanced features easier to implement and more consistent, think [discourse](http://try.discourse.org).
 Ambitious, we know, but it should be wicked once it's mostly implemented.